dhellmann/pymotw-3/source/string/index.rst

 .. module:: string
     :synopsis: Contains constants and classes for working with text.

-:Purpose: Contains constants and classes for working with text.

 The :mod:`string` module dates from the earliest versions of Python.
-Many of the functions previously implemented in the module have been moved to methods of :class:`str` objects.
-The :mod:`string` module retains several useful constants and classes for working with :class:`str` objects, and this discussion will concentrate on them.
+Many of the functions previously implemented in the module have been moved to methods of :class:`str` objects, but the module retains several useful constants and classes for working with :class:`str` objects, and this discussion will concentrate on them.

 Functions